farithjhg/CurrencyFair/README.md

 To run you should import as Maven Project in eclipse then you have to execute the testing part in order to generate data.

 URL: http://localhost:8080/CurrencyFair/

+Number of hour to develop this APP: 12 hours